jtakayama/makahiki/doc/installation-makahiki-vagrant-environment-setup.rst

 1. Go to https://github.com/csdl/makahiki
 2. Click the button to "Download ZIP."
 3. Extract the makahiki.zip file that is downloaded.
+4. Move the extracted "makahiki" directory to the directory you want to start the Vagrant virtual machine from.

 Clone the Repository
 ********************